Rupesh-kb/EMF_Skill-Assessment-2/README.md

    - Transmission line analysis: To understand standing waves and power loss.
    - Microwave simulations: Used in CAD tools to model realistic mismatches.

-6. Conclusion
+<h2>6.
+Conclusion</h2>

  S-parameters simplify the analysis of high-frequency systems.
 When a load is mismatched, reflections alter both input and output behavior.
 By using the derived Γin equation, engineers can predict performance under non-ideal conditions.
 Understanding mismatched loads ensures better design of RF amplifiers, antennas, and filters for stable and efficient operation.